andreantivilo/mancave/README.md

 The total costs would be below **€ 15**, isn't that nice?

 ### Hardware
-In this chapter we will explain the hardware part of this project, which is quite simpel to be honest.
+In this chapter we will explain the hardware part of the project, which is quite simple to be honest.
 Below is a photo of the end result:
 ![hardware](https://i.imgur.com/bCHh407.jpg)
 As you can see the 4-way relay is connected to the ESP32.
 You only need two relays (up and down).
 The ESP32 controls the relay by sending HIGH/LOW signals to the relay.
 LOW = relay on, HIGH = relay off.
 230V + needs to be connected to both relays because the original shutter switch is a 3-way switch.
 Connecting + with one of the two cables controlls the rolling motor.